 By the time you've ridden the roads in the park, taken a short walk to the two main lookouts and perhaps trekked to the base of one of the thundering waterfalls, you'll need at least a half day to absorb what's on offer, but will probably long to spend more time lost in the atmosphere of the national park.

 Perched on the Fleurieu Peninsula, capital of Southern Australia, 'City of Churches' and the perfect blend of urban cool and natural splendour.
 Adelaide has one of the most impressive botanical gardens in the world, loads of relaxed open spaces and a vibrant atmosphere that makes it a pleasure to wander the streets.

 A small town feel with lovely colonial architecture and all the conveniences of a modern city.
-It'll be the biggest settlement that you'll encounter from here until you reach Perth in Western Australia, so it's the perfect spot to sample that most iconic of Aussie meals, the meat pie floater!
+It'll be the biggest settlement that you'll encounter from here until you reach Darwin in the Northern Territory, so it's the perfect spot to sample that most iconic of Aussie meals, the meat pie floater!
 That's a meat pie floating in pea soup for those that haven't had the pleasure as yet.